On Homomorphism Graphs: Applications

 \section{Applications}

 In this section we apply the theorems proven before to establish our main results.
-We will choose a target graph using three prominent notions from descriptive set theory: \emph{measure}, \emph{category} and \emph{Ramsey property}.
+We will choose a target graph using two prominent notions from descriptive set theory: \emph{category} and \emph{Ramsey property}.